nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests for Help
-2. TaskBook displays the Help list
+2. `Dowat` displays the Help list

   Use case ends.

 **Extensions**
 1a.
 The KEYWORD for Help Command is invalid
-  > 1a1.
-Taskbook displays an error message that KEYWORD cannot be found Use case resumes at step 1
+  > 1a1. `Dowat` displays an error message that KEYWORD cannot be found Use case resumes at step 1

 <br>